About this 6-day driving tour in northern Switzerland

 Side trip suggestions

-- make a side trip to the Klöntaler lake from Glarus.
-In summer season, you can take a postbus ride from Glarus as well, meaning you don’t have to drive the curvy road yourself.
-A trip up to the lake and back adds about half an hour to today’s route;
+- Make a side trip to the Klöntaler lake from Glarus.
+In summer season, you can take a postbus ride from Glarus as well, meaning you don’t have to drive the winding road yourself.
+A trip up to the lake and back adds about half an hour to today’s route.

-- the wellness resort Bad Ragaz profits from the hot water that wells up from the Tamina gorge.
+- The wellness resort Bad Ragaz profits from the hot water that wells up from the Tamina gorge.
 This gorge can be visited on foot.
-Other trip suggestions include a visit to the power plants of the ‘Kraftwerke Sargans’, to be reached by car in 15-20 minutes, and a ride up to the Pizol mountain by cable car.
-The valley station is located just north-west of the village;
+Or consider a visit to the power plants of the ‘Kraftwerke Sargans’, to be reached by car in 15-20 minutes.
+You can also pay a visit to the Pizol mountain by cable car.
+The valley station is located just north-west of the village.

 - Vaduz is the capital city of the mini-state Liechtenstein.
 The castle housing the royal family towers above the city.
-In this historic town you’ll also find nice dining options, a national museum and an art museum.
+In this historic town you’ll also find nice dining options, a national museum and a watch museum.

 The route - day 5: Vaduz-Kreuzlingen at Lake Constance via Appenzell and St. Gallen: 99 km, 2h10

 This day, you’ll head for the Swiss-German border along Lake Constance, or the 'Bodensee' in German.
 You’ll drive through a beautiful, friendly landscape with green forested hills.
 The two main stops along the way are Appenzell and St. Gallen, both icons of northern Swiss culture.
 You’ll then head for the shores of Lake Constance, that you keep following until you reach Kreuzlingen at the Swiss-German border.
 Kreuzlingen practically forms one city along with its German counterpart Constance ('Konstanz' in German).